Kindle-Ready eBooks from Markdown

 AI-Generated Content

-• Ask for each chapter as a separate file, drop them into your book/ directory, and run the script. - Make sure to request files to be named like e.g. 001-intro.md, 002-chapter.md to ensure alphabetical ordering and an easier time with pandoc globs.
+• Ask for each chapter as a separate file, drop them into your book/ directory, and run the script.

 • Ask the LLM to generate a single markdown file per source code file.
 Ask for code snippets and specific extra chapters.
-Ask for background.
-Questions for reflection.
-Multiple choice questions at the end of the chapter.
-(And so on.)
+Ask for background, questions for reflection, multiple choice questions at the end of the chapter, and so on.

 Sending to Kindle

-Once you have the .epub, the easiest route is the Send to Kindle.
+Once you have the .epub, the easiest route is Send to Kindle.
 You can either download the desktop app or use the web version.